Make a boring presentation more snazzy

 There is virtually no limit to the number of layers the objects on a PowerPoint slide can occupy.
 However, to keep things neat and simple for your audience, consider using no more layers than you need on a single slide.

 Use too many layers and you risk making too complicated a slide to follow.
-Experiment with arranging and layering objects in PowerPoint and you can reclaim unused whitespace and create a more visually appealing PowerPoint presentation.
+Experiment with arranging and layering objects in PowerPoint and you can reclaim unused white space to create a more visually appealing PowerPoint presentation.
+Enjoy!